Retrieving official visa bulletin data and running analysis...

 Official U.S. government source data

-Paiqi is the Chinese pinyin term (排期) for the Visa Bulletin queue — the priority date schedule that decides when your green card category becomes current.
-This is a backtested Visa Bulletin prediction calculator: 10 years of official DOS history, rolling 8-year same-month training, business days only.
+Paiqi (排期) is the Chinese term for the Visa Bulletin queue: the priority-date schedule that decides when a green card category becomes current.
+The forecast is trained on ten years of official DOS release history, counts business days only, and every cutoff figure links back to its government source.

 Your green card tracker